nestauk/ai_genomics/ai_genomics/pipeline/patent_data/README.md

 The script splits AI patent IDs into query chunks because of a) bytes quota limit and b) SQL query length.
 It outputs each ai-genomics patent id chunk as its separate file.

 The script will likely break due to quota limits and will need to be rerun after waiting several hours/once the quota has been replenished.
-When the script is rerun, it will restart at the last query chunk saved to s3.
+When the script is rerun, it will restart at the index of the last query chunk saved to s3.